hpssjellis/maker100-curriculum/README.md

 This approach is relatively easy to teach within a Robotics, Machine Learning, and IoT course, providing students with an intuitive understanding of the technology that is rapidly transforming our world.

+## Tricks:
+1. **Start with a microcontroller that has proven successful for other educators.** In my case, I recommend the  [Seeedstudio #XIAO-ESP32S3-Sense](https://wiki.seeedstudio.com/xiao_esp32s3_getting_started/)  which costs around $14 USD.
+For 30 students, that totals $420.
+Yes, each student should have their own microcontroller.
+Additionally, you'll need USB-C cables, microSD cards, and pin headers.

+2. **Class sets of most equipment aren't necessary.** Since the course is asynchronous, students can work at their own pace.
+This means you may only need a few of the more expensive sensors, like the Pixy2, a Lidar, or soldering equipment.
+While there are benefits to having class sets of all equipment, I’ve never found it necessary.
+Plus, it can create a storage mess.

+3. **Demand peer teaching.** When a student successfully completes a curricular task, have them teach a few other students how to do it.
+This reinforces their understanding and builds a collaborative learning environment and really is the only way this course will be successful.

+4. **Students can manage their own work.** They can download the curriculum from Github as a zip file, unzip it, and upload it to their own GitHub repositories, allowing them to organize and update their work effectively.
+5. I have students make very short videos on the school network of each project, with a simple circuit diagram shown in the video.
+First time educators may just want to keep a running tally of the assignments they have seen working.